Some open problems on multiple ergodic averages: Extended bibliography organized by topic

-Below we give a rather extensive bibliography with material that is directly related to the problems discussed before, organized by topic.
-We caution the reader that this is \emph{not} a comprehensive list of articles in ergodic Ramsey theory, and in fact articles on several important topics are missing from this list.
-For instance, the reader will find very few articles related to actions of non-commuting measure preserving transformations, the richness of return times in various multiple recurrence results, and no articles related to problems in topological dynamics and applications in partition Ramsey theory.
-Luckily, there are several excellent places to look for such topics, for instance, the survey articles of V.~Bergelson \cite{Be96, Be06a, Be06b} cover a lot of related material and contain an extensive bibliography up to 2006.
+We give a rather extensive bibliography with material that is directly related to the problems discussed before, organized by topic.
+We caution the reader that this is \emph{not} a comprehensive list of articles in ergodic Ramsey theory, and in fact articles in several important topics in this area are missing from this list.
+For instance, the reader will find very few articles related to actions of measure preserving transformations for groups other than $\Z^d$, the richness of return times in various multiple recurrence results, topological dynamics, and applications in partition Ramsey theory.
+There are several excellent places to look for such topics, for instance, the survey articles of V.~Bergelson \cite{Be96, Be06a, Be06b} cover a substantial part of related material and contain an extensive bibliography up to 2006.

-Linear sequences: \cite{AN00,As98, As05, As09, As10, Au09, Au10a, AET11, Bere85, Bere88, BB84, BB86, Be00a, BGL99, BHK05, BL02, BL04, Chu10, Chu11, CL84, CL88a, CL88b, D07, DT10, Fi11a, Fo95, Fr04, FrK05b, Fu77, FuK79, FuKO82, FuKW90, Ho09, HK01, HK02, HK04, HK05a, HK09, Jen97, Lei02b, Les87, Les93a, LRR03,Mei91, Ru95, Ta06, Ta08, Th79, To09, Zh96,Zi99,Zi06,Zi07}.
+Linear sequences: \cite{AN00,AKLR14,AbY14, As98, As05, As09, As10, As15, ADM15, AM15, AM15a, AM15b, AP12, AP13, Au09, Au10a, Au13, Au13b, AET11, Bere85, Bere88, BB84, BB86, Be00a, BeFW06, BHK05, BJLR14, BL02, BL04,Bert12, BFW16,BoGl09, BGL99, Chu10, Chu11, ChuZ11, CL84, CL88a, CL88b, CoP12, D07, DTT08, DT10, DoS14, DoS15, EiKo13, EiKo16, EiT12, Fi11a, Fo91, Fo95, Fr04, FrK05b, Fu77, FuK79, FuK85, FuKO82, FuKW90, Gr09, Gr15, Ho09, HK01, HK02, HK04, HK05a, HK09, HK12, HKM15, HuSY14, HuSY16, Jen97, KiV14, Lei02b, Les87, Les93a, LRR03, Mc93, Mei91, MoR16, Ro16, Ru95, Ru98, Rue09, Ta06, Ta08, T15a, T15b, Th79, To09, Zh96,Zi99,Zi06,Zi07,Zo13, Zo15a, Zo15b, Zo15c}.

-Polynomial sequences: \cite{Au11a, Au11b, Au11c, Be87a, BBB94, BH96, BHRF00,BL96, BLL07, BLL08, BLM11, BeMc96, BeMc10, Bou88a, Bou88b,Bou89,Bou90, Chu09, CF11, CFH11, DerL96, Fi11b, Fr08, Fr10, FrJLW10, FrK05a, FrK06, FrLW09, FuW96, Gr11, HK05b, Joh11, Lei98, Lei05c, Les84, LyMa11, McCl11, Po11, Th90}.
+Polynomial sequences: \cite{Au11c, Au11a, Au11b, Be87a, BBB94, BH96, BHRF00,BL96, BL15, BLL07, BLL08, BLM11, BeMc96, BeMc00, BeMc10, BeMo16, BeRo15, BjB15, Bou88a, Bou88b, Bou88c, Bou89,Bou90, BouC16, Bu16, Chu09, CF11, CFH11, DerL96, Fi11b, FiB16, Fr08, Fr10, Fr15, FH15a, FH15b, FH15c, FrJLW10, FrK05a, FrK06, FrLW09, FZ15, FuW96, Gr11, HafK15, HK05b, HKM14, Joh11, Ki10, Ko16b, Kou15a, Lei98, Lei05c, L15, L15b, Les84, LyMa11, McCl11, Pan15, Po11, Th90, Wal12}.